permutationlock/ztrait/README.md

 ## Constraining subtypes

-Traits can require each implementing type to declare subtypes that are constrained by further traits.
+Traits can require typese to declare subtypes that are constrained traits.

 ```Zig
 pub fn HasIncrementable(comptime _: type) type {